-Much of our work is essential in nature as we deal with the ever changing transport network, seeking to improve its design for all types of users while supporting public transport operators, providing for wider health, social care, education and voluntary transport needs.
-We also manage the daily operation of the Council buildings and help the Council to deliver its investment programme for schools, in particular the Age of Transfer programme.
+Much of our work is essential in nature as we deal with the ever-changing transport network, seeking to improve its design in a balanced way for all types of users while supporting public transport operators, providing for wider health, social care, education and voluntary transport needs.
+Our members of staff also manage the daily operation of the Council buildings, the two bridge system and help the Council to deliver its investment programme for schools, in particular the Age of Transfer programme.
 This work is progressed through the Property Service Group to help deliver the developing Asset Management Plan for the Council as a whole.